vinceskahan/weatherflow-udp-listener/README.md

 Initially it might make sense to add the -n (no_pub) flag to see is being published, to aid in you writing queries or grafana dashboards versus your influxdb data.
 Remember, however, that the -n flag writes to stdout, so you'd want to run the command in the foreground.

 ```
-# see with it 'would' publish, but do not actually publish anything
+# see if it 'would' publish, but do not actually publish anything
 # (this will need two control-C to kill the process)

 # you might want to also add -v to see the reporter and listener threads